 The last thing you need when pregnant is food poisoning from a dodgy prawn, so keep raw or undercooked shellfish off the menu.
 That includes any starters or canapés made with raw oysters, prawns or crab.
 Thoroughly cooked shellfish are fine though, so you don’t need to pass up that cold pre-cooked prawn ring.
 There are plenty of other fish in the sea that you can eat – spoil yourself with some smoked salmon, which is safe according to the NHS.

 Sure, you might be sober and look like a child’s drawing of a snowman, but you can still be the life and soul of a Christmas party!
 If you’re planning on hitting the dance floor, you’ll be far more comfortable in a pair of fashionable flats than off-balance in some sky-high heels.

 Skip that awkward scene where you cheers everyone’s champagne flutes with your tumbler of orange juice.
-Instead, enjoy a few festive bubbles and clink away with a non-alcoholic sparkling wine.
+Instead, enjoy a few festive bubbles and clink away with a non-alcoholic sparkling drink.